-The fastest growing venture found itself in trouble when the offline trader lobby, both politically and financially powerful, saw the e-pharmacy as a threat and waged the legal matters in several courts to thwart the emergence of this startup.
-One of the anonymous person lodged a Complaint against the Venture before State Drug Controller for the supply of non-standard quality, adulterated or misbranded drugs through the E-pharmacy introduced in their online application FitoFreak.inc.
-On further investigation by the authorities it was found that the Venture has failed to register themselves with Central Licensing Authority under Drugs and Cosmetics Act 1940, for conducting an E-pharmacy business through their online application FitoFreak.inc.
-Moreover, by this act of the Venture, it was also booked under Money laundering act as they have gained huge amount of profit from carrying out this illegal e-pharmacy business without any registration/license from the competent authority under the Drugs and Cosmetics Act.
-Because of this the medicines at the warehouse centre of the Salubrity venture located at Seilia were also seized by the Adjudicating Authority of the Money Laundering Act.
-Further, the cognizance of offence was taken against the Venture and subsequently arrest warrant was issued against both the partners of the Venture.
+The fastest growing Venture found itself in trouble when the offline trader lobby, both politically and financially powerful, saw the e-pharmacy as a threat and waged the legal matters in several courts to thwart the emergence of this startup.
+One anonymous person lodged a Complaint against the Venture before State Drug Controller for the supply of non-standard quality, adulterated or misbranded drugs through the E-pharmacy introduced in their online application FitoFreak.inc.
+On further investigation by the Authorities, it was found that the Venture has failed to register themselves with Central Licensing Authority under Drugs and Cosmetics Act, 1940, for conducting an E-pharmacy business through their online application FitoFreak.inc.
+Moreover, by this act of the Venture, it was also booked under the Prevention of Money Laundering Act, 2002 as they have gained huge amount of profit from carrying out this illegal e-pharmacy business without any registration/license from the competent authority under the Drugs and Cosmetics Act, 1940.
+Because of this, the medicines at the warehouse center of the Venture located at Seilia were also seized by the Adjudicating Authority of the Prevention of Money Laundering Act, 2002.
+Further, the cognizance of offence was taken against the Venture and subsequently arrest warrant was issued against both the founders of the Venture.
 Meanwhile, the Venture was banned from continuing the E-pharmacy business.
-That against the said order of the Adjudicating Authority an appeal was preferred by the venture before the Appellant Tribunal on the ground that there is no provision of registration for conducting E-pharmacy business under Drugs and Cosmetics Act and moreover, the venture only delivers the medicines and have no manufacturing unit of its own.
-That the Appellant Tribunal accepted this defense of the Venture and dismissed the order of the Adjudicating Authority but the Appellate Authority levied the penalty to an amount of XNR 10 lacs on the Venture on account of uplifting the ban.
+That against the said order of the Adjudicating Authority, an appeal was preferred by the Venture before the Appellant Tribunal on the ground that there is no provision of registration for conducting E-pharmacy business under Drugs and Cosmetics Act, 1940 and moreover, the Venture only delivers the medicines and have no manufacturing unit of its own.
+That the Appellant Tribunal accepted this defense of the Venture and dismissed the order of the Adjudicating Authority, but the Appellate Authority levied the penalty to an amount of XNR 10 lacs on the Venture on account of uplifting the ban.
 That the Adjudicating Authority under Prevention of Money Laundering Act, 2002 preferred an Appeal bearing no. 1210/2018 before the High Court of Seilia, Xylum against the Appellant Authority’s order and the same is pending.